rehierl/html-outliner-spec/issue-associations-notes.md

 sections - Either all in, or all out.

 NOTE - A section may end up with no heading associated with it.
-This will be the case if a sectioning element contains not even a single heading element - it may still have heading elements inside inner sectioning elements.
+This will be the case if a sectioning element contains not even a single heading element - it might still have heading elements inside inner sectioning elements.

 **TODO** -
 Why not treat heading elements as another category of sectioning elements? -